The Shallow Conceptualist

 Alternatively, one could give up trying to define art and what Helen Marten calls its "structural agenda" and stick to judging it.
 Winkleman does, in order to articulate a program that I could easily recognize as my own.
 Diehl, too, tends to prescriptive rather than descriptive language, although she means her prescriptions as strong medicine for others.
 Still, the anti-formalists refused to take their medicine long before.
 They were responding to formalism's perceived dead end.
 Moreover, they were offering not just an esthetic choice that Winkleman, Diehl, or I might find distasteful, but a critique of art institutions that none of us can afford to tune out.

-Conceptual art does not easily assimilate itself to esthetic standards, because it promotes creative possibilities and channels of dissemination that those standards denied.
+Conceptual art does not easily assimilate itself to esthetic standards, no more than for Rodney Graham, because it promotes creative possibilities and channels of dissemination that those standards denied.
 It aims to reveal how esthetics, markets, and museums create and support one another.
 This aim unites conceptual artists on both sides of the formalist divide.
 It is the point of Jennifer Dalton with her slide shows and figurines of art's major players, which Winkleman praises, and Nauman's choice of primary colors, harsh neon lighting, and mock script—which simultaneously inundate the senses and parody truisms about the sensual.

 If you build it, they will come